Recipe: Spring Salad with Radishes, Peas & Herbs

 1 tbsp fresh dill, roughly chopped

 Combine all the ingredients for dressing in a jar and shake until well-combined.

-Bring a small pot of water to boil and blanch the peas for 2 minutes or until they turn bright green.
+Bring a small pot of water to boil and blanch the sweet peas for 2 minutes or until they turn bright green.
 Submerge them immediately in ice water and drain when cooled.

-Add the peas to a large bowl, along with the radicchio and greens, snap peas, radishes, and spring onion, and then add the dressing and toss well to coat the salad.
+Add the blanched sweet peas to a large bowl, along with the radicchio and greens, snap peas, radishes, and spring onion, and then add the dressing and toss well to coat the salad.
 Add the mint, tarragon, and dill and very gently toss once more, just enough to mix the herbs into the salad.

 Serves 2 people as a main dish or 4 people as a side.